Peposo Alla Fornacina (Tuscan Beef Stew)

 What is Peposo Alla Fornacina

 In its essence, Peposo Alla Fornacina (or simply 'Peposo' as it's typically referred to) is a beef and black pepper stew hailing from Impruneta, Tuscany.
 Black pepper, red wine, garlic and beef (sometimes a touch of tomato too) are the traditional ingredients.
-There's a slight twist for my Peposo Alla Fornacino recipe with the appearance of fresh herbs.
+There's a slight twist for my Peposo Alla Fornacina recipe with the appearance of fresh herbs.

 Typically, the lead flavour comes from Chianti wine and black pepper (lots of it).
 You'd think that the pepper would create a spicy dish, but you'd be mistaken - the finished stew is rich and flavourful with a tiny hint of spice.
 A wonderfully mellow affair.